-For example, after applying for spousal benefits, a representative called to get clarification on a thing or two concerning my application.
+For example, after applying for spousal benefits, a representative called to get clarification concerning my application.

-The critical thing to remember here is that the only time you’ll be contacted by phone is when you’ve already contacted them.
+The critical thing to remember is that Social Security will not contact you by phone unless you’ve already contacted them.

 Take a look at this article on Social Security’s website.
 It gives some pointers on how to recognize scammers posing as representatives calling from the Social Security Administration.